 I often wonder what he’s thinking about.
 I wonder how he can stay there for hours, appearing to doing nothing but chain-smoke.
 Does he ever feel unproductive?
 I wonder at what kind of contrast is occurring between the exterior and the interior.
 Maybe, since he is a psychiatrist on weekdays, he’s reflecting on what he’s seen at work, calming his mind.
 This nightly ritual could be a period of general reflection — perhaps on work, yes, but also life, family, relationships, politics.
 I have never asked him about it, though, and every time I come in from work he smiles and directs the focus onto me, “Wie war den Tag?”
 I feel as if I’ve wandered into his world and clumsily broken something every time.

 Once I came home to see pink graffiti scrawled on the glass balcony doors.
-Excess drips of neon paint meandered down the glass, through which I could see Fabian lounging on the balcony beside the cigarette papers and tobacco piles that were at the ready.
-This sudden “vandalism” gave the normally minimalist and white aesthetic of the apartment a cheekiness that I never thought possible.
+Excess drips of neon paint meandered down the glass, through which I could see Fabian lounging on the balcony beside the cigarette papers and tobacco piles at the ready.
+This sudden “vandalism” gave the normally minimalist, white (and slightly sterile) aesthetic of the apartment a cheekiness that I never thought possible.
 “Did you do this?”
 I asked him, not wanting to make an incorrect assumption (perhaps its artist was Ana) since clearly, this occurence showed that my assumptions about others are so often wrong.
 Not wrong, but wrong in the sense that they’re not generous enough to allow space to conceive them as creative beings with imaginations and impulses.
 I unconsciously categorize people too much; if they display their drawings and paintings on social media then they’re An Artist; I imagine that inexplicable Artistic Wheels are constantly spinning in their head, somehow churning out pretty visualisations that they translate through paints or 2B pencils or tablets.
 For Normal People, I become unreasonably surprised at seeing them exhibit the creativity that is really within us all.